skip-mev/connect/metrics.md

 ### Health Metrics Summary

 In summary, the health metrics should be monitored to ensure that the side-car is updating its internal state, updating the price of each market, and fetching data from the price providers as expected.
 The rate of updates for each of these metrics should be inversely correlated with the `UpdateInterval` in the oracle side-car configuration.

+For example, if the `UpdateInterval` is set to 1 minute, we should expect to see an update every minute for each market and provider (rate of 1.0).
+If the rate of updates for the market or provider is lower than expected, this may indicate an issue with the side-car.

 ## Prices Metrics